foreverphoenix/the-phoenix-flavour/content/tpf/introduction/_index.md

 Still want more mods after completing TPF?
 We got you covered.
 For users of the manual guide, there is the option to install **Addons** on top of the base TPF installation.

 **TPF-X** is the "official" addon by yours truly.
-It's fully modular and features a new music, new gear, support for Creation Club player homes as well as Rudy ENB, new followers (Lucien and Inigo), and more.
+It's fully modular and features new music, new gear, support for Creation Club player homes, Rudy ENB, new followers (Lucien and Inigo), and more.

 Other addons include **Slidikins' Strenuous Skyrim** which implements survival mechanics and makes loot significantly rarer.
-Additionally, there are patches for other Creation Club content as well as an integration patch for **Legacy of the Dragonborn**.
+Additionally, there are patches for other Creation Club content such as **CC Survival Mode** as well as an integration patch for **Legacy of the Dragonborn**.

 Find out about TPF Addons **[here](/tpf/tpf-addons/)**.
 Obviously they require an existing installation of base TPF.

 ### Our Tools

-The Phoenix Flavour is built using the most advanced, feature-rich mod manager out there: **Mod Organizer 2**, a tool vastly superior to both the outdated Nexus Mod Manager as well as the newer Vortex.
+The Phoenix Flavour is built using the most advanced, feature-rich mod manager out there: **Mod Organizer 2**, a tool superior to both the outdated Nexus Mod Manager as well as the newer Vortex.

-In addition to MO2, we will routinely utilise the official Creation Kit as well as SSEEdit and the Cathedral Assets Optimizer in the manual guide.
+In addition to MO2, we will routinely utilise the official Creation Kit as well as SSEEdit and Cathedral Assets Optimizer in the manual guide.
 You will be provided with detailed instructions for all these tools (and others) in order to teach you how and when to use them correctly.

 > This guide neither supports nor recommends **LOOT**.
 You should not use it at any point on a TPF installation.